Why Some COVID-19 Patients Crash: The Body's Immune System Might Be To Blame

 "We expect we may be able to share initial results of the Phase 2 portion of the U.S. trial by the end of April," Sarah Cornhill, a company spokesperson tells NPR in an e-mail.
 Roche, which also produces another IL-6 inhibitor, is in Phase III trials.
 Both companies say that they are increasing production of IL-6 inhibitors to cope with anticipated demand for the drug.

-Hohl, who is now giving the drugs to some of his patients as part of clinical research trials, is hopeful that, within a matter of months, researchers will know far more about when and how these drugs might be useful in treating some COVID-19 patients.
+Hohl say clinical trials have not yet opened at Memorial Sloan Kettering.
+In the meantime, he says, he is already giving anti-inflammatory drugs to patients on a "case-by-case" basis.
+He is hopeful that, within a matter of months, researchers will know far more about when and how these drugs might be useful in treating some COVID-19 patients.

 "We're using these drugs, but we're driving blind," he says.
 "What I hope is that a landscape will emerge, and we'll see where the road is."